vinosamari/vinosamari/README.md

 ## I'm Sapwavino Samari.

-### Web Developer |
+### Developer

 ---
-- 🔭 Currently working on a project with The Mbari Web Dev Team and a few other side projects i'll be showcasing soon.
+- 🔭 Currently working with The Mbari Web Dev Team, Slate.ng and a few other side projects i'll be showcasing in due time.
 ---
-- 🌱 Just started learning React and nodeJs.
-Any help or contributions will be greatly appreciated.
+- 🌱 Currently learning REST API development React and nodeJs.
 ---
-- 👯 I’m looking to collaborate with more developers on website/webapp projects {Private & Open-Source}, Python & Javascript projects {Automation, ML/AI, Desktop/Mobile/Web App Dev}.
+- 👯 I’m looking to collaborate with more developers on projects {Private & Open-Source}, Python & Javascript projects {Automation, ML/AI, Desktop/Mobile/Web App Dev}.
 --
 ---
 - 💬 Ask me about Python, Django, WebDev / Design, Music Production, Sound Engineering and any other topics you're interested in.
 ---
-- 📫 You can reach me: [sapwavino.samari@gmail.com](url).
+- 📫 You can reach me: sapwavinosamari{AT}gmail{DOT}com.